L3MON4D3/LuaSnip/README.md

 - A [guide to writing snippets in Lua](https://www.ejmastnak.com/tutorials/vim-latex/luasnip.html) with LaTeX-themed GIFs and real-life examples by [@ejmastnak](https://github.com/ejmastnak)
 - A guide to [moving from UltiSnips to LuaSnip](https://github.com/evesdropper/dotfiles/tree/main/nvim/luasnip#readme) by [@evesdropper](https://github.com/evesdropper), also in a LaTeX context
 - An introductory LuaSnip [video tutorial for beginners](https://www.youtube.com/watch?v=ub0REXjhpmk) by Ziontee113

-# Config
-- `history`: If true, Snippets that were exited can still be jumped back into.
-As Snippets are not removed when their text is deleted, they have to be removed manually via `LuasnipUnlinkCurrent` if `delete_check_events` is not enabled (set to eg. `'TextChanged'`).
-- `update_events`: Choose which events trigger an update of the active nodes' dependents.
-Default is just `'InsertLeave'`, `'TextChanged,TextChangedI'` would update on every change.
-- `region_check_events`: Events on which to leave the current snippet if the cursor is outside its' 'region'.
-Disabled by default, `'CursorMoved'`, `'CursorHold'` or `'InsertEnter'` seem reasonable.
-- `delete_check_events`: When to check if the current snippet was deleted, and if so, remove it from the history.
-Off by default, `'TextChanged'` (perhaps `'InsertLeave'`, to react to changes done in Insert mode) should work just fine (alternatively, this can also be mapped using `<Plug>luasnip-delete-check`).
-- `store_selection_keys`: Mapping for populating `TM_SELECTED_TEXT` and related variables (not set by default).
-- `enable_autosnippets`: Autosnippets are disabled by default to minimize performance penalty if unused.
-Set to `true` to enable.
-- `ext_opts`: Additional options passed to extmarks.
-Can be used to add passive/active highlight on a per-node-basis (more info in DOC.md)
-- `parser_nested_assembler`: Override the default behaviour of inserting a `choiceNode` containing the nested snippet and an empty `insertNode` for nested placeholders (`"${1: ${2: this is nested}}"`).
-For an example (behaviour more similar to vscode), check [here](https://github.com/L3MON4D3/LuaSnip/wiki/Nice-Configs#imitate-vscodes-behaviour-for-nested-placeholders)
-- `ft_func`: Source of possible filetypes for snippets.
-Defaults to a function, which returns `vim.split(vim.bo.filetype, ".", true)`, but check [filetype_functions](lua/luasnip/extras/filetype_functions.lua) or [the docs](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#filetype_functions) for more options.
-- `load_ft_func`: Function to determine which filetypes belong to a given buffer (used for `lazy_loading`). `fn(bufnr) -> filetypes (string[])`.
-Again, there are some examples in [filetype_functions](lua/luasnip/extras/filetype_functions.lua).
-- `snip_env`: The global environment will be extended with this table in some places, eg. in files loaded by the [lua-loader](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#lua-snippets-loader).
-Setting `snip_env` to `{ some_global = "a value" }` will add the global variable `some_global` while evaluating these files.
-If you mind the (probably) large number of generated warnings, consider adding the keys set here to the globals recognized by lua-language-server or add `---@diagnostic disable: undefined-global` somewhere in the affected files.

 Inspired by [vsnip.vim](https://github.com/hrsh7th/vim-vsnip/)